mlutfy/lcm/README.md

 of the GNU General Public License (GPL), either version 2 of the License, or (at your option) any later version.
 See the LICENSE.md file for more information.

+LCM is minimally maintained.
+The project was created in 2004 and active development stopped around 2008 (see History below).
+However, since there are quite a few organisations still using it, we are happy to provide minimal bugfix support for newer PHP versions.
+New features are very unlikely, however.

+PHP8 support was added thanks to Sestino Barone (SestinoBarone.com).

 ## Requirements

 * PHP: The latest release is tested on PHP 8.0 and should work with PHP 7.0 and later.